101-Knight/FUTURE_DS_01/README.md

 A visual overview of key sales metrics, product trends, and regional performance for a retail superstore.

 Purpose:
 To help business stakeholders monitor sales performance, identify top-selling products and regions, and optimize shipping and inventory decisions using data-driven insights.
+This project is a part of my Data Science and Analytics Internship at Future Interns where I have to create an interactive and professional dashboard on an e-commerce sales data.

 Tech Stack:
 The dashboard was built using the following tools and technologies: